Understanding Wall Heights in a Doll House View

 1. In either your 2D floor plan view, or in the Doll House View, use the Select Objects tool to select a given room, then click on the Open Object edit button.

-2. On the Structure panel of the Room Specification dialog that displays, observe the Finished Ceiling value.
+2. On the Structure panel of the Room Specification dialog that displays, observe the various Ceiling values.

 Structure panel of the Room Specification dialog

-• In this example, we can see that the value is set to 95 5/8".
-Notice also that the wrench icon in this field does not contain a red checkmark.
-This indicates that this field is not following the default value set in the Floor Defaults and could vary from the surrounding rooms.
+• In this example, we can see that the Rough Ceiling value is set to 97 1/8" and the Finished Ceiling value is set to 95 5/8".
+Notice also that the wrench icon in these fields don't contain red checkmarks.
+This indicates that the fields are not following the default values set in the Floor Defaults and could vary from the surrounding rooms.

 Note: To learn more about Floor Defaults, see the appropriate resource in the Related Articles section below.

-• If the wrench icon contains a red checkmark, then the room is using the default Finished Ceiling as set in the Floor Defaults, which may indicate that one of the other surrounding roomslikely has a higher or lower Finished Ceiling value.
+• If a wrench icon contains a red checkmark, then the room is using the default value, which may indicate that one of the other surrounding roomslikely has a higher or lower ceiling.

 • If a room is not following the default and you would like it to, simply select the wrench icon.
 If you knowingly have varying ceiling heights between connected rooms and the values are already set to your liking, no changes need to be made as the walls are displaying as intended when using the Doll House View tool.

-• If the Finished Ceiling value is greyed out and inactive and you see a message in the dialog that states the ceiling values cannot be changed, it means that multiple rooms with differing floor heights are present on the floor directly above this room.
+• If one or more of these fields are greyed out and inactive, and you see a message in the dialog that states the ceiling values cannot be changed, it means that multiple rooms with differing floor heights are present on the floor directly above this room.

-• Make any desired changes to the Finished Ceiling and click OK, or click Cancel if no changes need to be made.
+• Make any desired changes and click OK, or click Cancel if no changes need to be made.

-3. If needed, repeat steps 1 and 2 to check the Finished Ceiling values of the other rooms in your plan.
+3. If needed, repeat Steps 1 and 2 to check the ceiling values of the other rooms in your plan.

 If it appears that multiple rooms have different ceiling heights and you want to reset them all back to the same, default value, consider using the Reset to Defaults tool.